 There is more than meets the eye when it comes to using addressable TV and experimenting with IGTV, AR, and VR to hook end-of-year shoppers.
 To boost end-of-year sales, auto marketers can also look into automotive technology trends like in-car marketing or breaking down data silos to reach consumers more effectively.
 Using martech and harnessing the power of video can do more than drive sales—it can create lifelong customers.

 Want to learn more about the power of data in automotive marketing?
-Register now for RampUp 2019 in San Francisco on Feb.
-25-26, 2019, to hear Cars.com CMO Brooke Skinner Ricketts speak about this exact topic.
+Cars.com CMO Brooke Skinner Ricketts spoke about this exact topic at RampUp 2019; subscribe below to receive an email when her session and others are available.